 Talent loading Plates 1–8 into the processor slots.

 SCREEN: The protocol is being selected on the PC screen.
+This shot was not filmed

 SCREEN: The cycle is being started.
 TXT: Estimated run time: 2 h 50 min

 After completion, switch off the machine as per manufacturer’s instructions [1].
 Unload the plates as instructed [2] and visually check that Plate 8 contains the beads visible as a brown pellet [3].
 Then export the run report from the instrument [4].